jhsrennie/MCERemote/resources/data/ReadMe.txt

 The files included here are (in no particular order):

   MSRemote.reg
-  - a registry file to configure the MS remote for use with XBMC
+  - a registry file to configure the MS remote for use with Kodi

   CreateTestConfig.reg
   - a registry file to install a test configuration.
-This won't work with XBMC.
+This won't work with Kodi.
 The only purpose of this configuration is to identify any additional buttons on MS compatible remotes

   MSDefault.reg